google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 <img style="width:723px; max-height:250px" src="/web/updates/images/2015-07-22-interact-with-ble-devices-on-the-web/bluetooth-device-chooser.png" alt="Bluetooth Device Chooser screenshot"/>

-The `navigator.bluetooth.requestDevice` function takes a mandatory Object that defines Bluetooth GATT service filters.
-These filters are used to return only devices that advertise the selected services.
+The `navigator.bluetooth.requestDevice` function takes a mandatory Object that defines filters.
+These filters are used to return only devices that match some advertised Bluetooth GATT services and/or the device name.

 For instance, scanning for Bluetooth devices advertising the [Bluetooth GATT Battery Service](https://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.battery_service.xml) is this simple: